(Subtitle: And Then the Sky Opened up… or Something Else that Means I Finally got It!)

 It catches me off guard because it comes so quickly and without shame.
 And because it isn’t your typical guy “you look real nice” compliment.
 I blush at least 382 shades of pink and tell him thank you in a jumbled stammer.
 During the car ride to the Thai place (who told him I liked Thai?
 5 points) we have easy, effortless conversation.
 And MY GOD this man is hilarious.
 For someone who is supposed to be all straitlaced and serious by nature he is making accountants look really good right now.

 We walk around for awhile, as much as the cold will allow, now the conversation even more loose, lingering on the side of flirty a touch longer than before.
-We talk about how we met (I will spare you the movie-like details) and somewhere the convo turns serious.
+Somewhere the convo turns serious.
 I tell him a little about me, my family, Almost Fiance, school, enough about me that it can be uncharacteristically open of me and not so much that I feel exposed.
 He does the same.
 And I feel good, somehow less burdened about the issues I know I have and trying to pretend they aren’t there.
 He is easy with them, handles them with care.
 When I finish my little speech he says, “Okay.
 I won’t push you.”

 Yeeeeeeeeeeeesssssssssssssssssss for that answer.